arungudelli/arungudelli/content/tutorial/javascript/7-methods-to-check-if-a-string-contains-a-substring-in-javascript/index.md

 {{< figure src="check-if-a-string-contains-substring-in-Javascript.png" title="check if a string contains substring in Javascript" alt="check if a string contains substring in Javascript" >}}

-## 6. Javascript String Contains Case-insensitive check
+## 6.Javascript String Contains Case-insensitive check

 To check for case-insensitive Javascript string contains, use the below methods.